seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 myself honorable! how unluckily it happened, that I
 should purchase the day before for a little part,
 and undo a great deal of honored!
 Servilius, now,
-before the gods, I am not able to do,–the more
+before the gods, I am not able to do,--the more
-beast, I say:–I was sending to use Lord Timon
+beast, I say:--I was sending to use Lord Timon
 myself, these gentlemen can witness! but I would
 not, for the wealth of Athens, I had done't now.
 Commend me bountifully to his good lordship; and I
-hope his honour will conceive the fairest of me,
+hope his honor will conceive the fairest of me,
 because I have no power to be kind: and tell him
 this from me, I count it one of my greatest
 afflictions, say, that I cannot pleasure such an
-honourable gentleman.
+honorable gentleman.
 Good Servilius, will you
 befriend me so far, as to use mine own words to him?

 **SERVILIUS**